trentpetersen2003/SkillSwapDeploy/Readme.md

-# SkillSwap
+# SkillSwap RC1

-SkillSwap is a community-driven web app where users can trade skills with each other
+SkillSwap RC1 is the release candidate for a community-driven web app where users can trade skills with each other
 (e.g., “I can teach guitar if you help me learn Spanish”).

-Current implemented functionality includes:
+This README reflects the RC1 release scope and local development workflow.

+RC1 includes the following implemented functionality:

 - User registration and login (JWT auth)
 - Password reset flow (forgot password + reset token)